Choosing Your Wedding Tartan

 Purists suggest that you should select a tartan associated with your own surname in preference to choosing a tartan associated with a paternal ancestral surname, and that both of those are preferable to choosing a tartan associated with a surname acquired by marriage or through a maternal ancestor.

-Tradition has it that, if you have no tartan of your own you can wear the Black Watch (The Universal or Government Tartan) or the Hunting Stewart.
+Tradition has it that, if you have no tartan of your own you can wear the Black Watch (The Universal or Government Tartan) or the Hunting Stewart, among others.

 The Royal Stewart* was originally adopted for the Royal family by Queen Victoria, but became so popular that the Royal family decided instead to adopt the Balmoral tartan, designed by Prince Albert, as the official Royal Tartan.
 It may only be worn by the Royal family and by Her Majesty's personal piper. *The pedantically correct Scottish spelling used by the Tartans Authority.
 Stuart is the French version of the name!